Hello my dear happiness nerds, welcome back!

 Things that contribute to unhappiness, part 3: The worlds we live in.

 From the most private to the most universal, our environments, both physical and social, play a huge role in our (un-)happiness.
 What kind of family we grew up in, what kind of people we met, the society we live in, the opportunities it gives us and the injustices it commits or tolerates, but also the weather, air pollution, and cityscape as well as the cellular environment of our genes, just to name a few examples.
 When I was talking about bread earlier, I said that “Everything changes everything else.”
 To drive this point home: The environment changes how genes are expressed and the situations our psychology has to react to.
 Then again, for example, our genes change which environments we seek and our psychology shapes how we perceive them and interact with them.
-It’s a all a big mess, but a fascinating one, isn’t it!?
-And it may seem overwhelming to try to make any sense of it, but I want to offer two conclusions for you to take and apply in your life.
+It’s a all a big mess, but a few things are for certain: It’s not all biology’s fault.
+It’s not all society’s fault.
+And it’s not all in your head.
+It’s a bit more complex than that.
+It may seem overwhelming to try to make any sense of it, so I’ll offer you two practical conclusions for you to take home and apply in your life.

 The take home message

 First, accept the things that make you unhappy but which you cannot change.
 You cannot change your genes, the family you grew up in, or the traumas you might have experienced.
 You also cannot change the laws of nature or the stupid look you’ll get from the people who disapprove of the path you’ve chosen (just ask Epictetus).
-It’s not your fault, but you’ll have to work with what has been handed to you.
+It’s not your fault and it’s kind of unfair, but you’ll have to work with what has been handed to you.
 To tilt at these windmills will only make things worse for you (and the ones around you).
-Try to make piece with your history and the world at large.
+Try to make peace with your history and the world at large.

 Second, take control of what you actually can change.
 Without getting into arguments over free will, you do have influence over much of your biology and environment, but most of all: Your psychology.
 Do work through your issues, loosen some of your destructively rigid patterns, and be brave enough to pursue what you actually want.
 Try to be mindful and ask yourself in more and more moments: “Is what I’m doing right now moving me towards or away from the life I want to live?”
 Seek the environments that expedite your journey.
 When you feel strong enough, change society for the better, but be aware that such a big old elephant moves slowly and unwillingly.
 To this end, keep yourself healthy with a mostly plant-based diet, exercise, fresh air, enough sleep, and little stress—this is the part of your biology you actually have control over.